tordans/offene-gaerten-karte/README.md

 # Offene Gärten Karte

 A React application that displays open gardens in Germany on an interactive map.
-The app scrapes garden data from [Offene Gärten](https://www.xn--offene-grten-ncb.de/gaerten-alphabetisch/), geocodes the addresses, and presents them in a user-friendly map interface.
+The app uses pre-processed garden data and presents them in a user-friendly map interface.

 ## Features